-In out of hospital births, having a reliable, competent assistant is HUGE!!!
-NRP (Neonatal Resuscitation Program) recommends 2 certified attendants at a birth.
+In out-of-hospital births, having a reliable, competent assistant is HUGE!
+NRP (Neonatal Resuscitation Program) recommends two certified attendants at birth.
 Training a midwife assistant is vital in today’s birth world!
-What if something is going on with mother and baby at the same time (happens many times when baby needs a little help transitioning the mother starts to bleed from stressing about her baby).
-My assistant were the most important staff I trained and hired for my home birth practice.
-I wanted staff that I could count on to answer their phone at 2am and have immediate babysitter options for their kids to jump at a moment’s notice.
+What if something is going on with the mother and baby at the same time?
+It happens many times when the baby needs a little help transitioning and the mother starts to bleed from stressing about her baby.
+My assistants were the most important staff I trained and hired for my home birth practice.
+I wanted staff that I could count on to answer their phone at 2 a.m. and have immediate babysitter options for their kids to jump at a moment’s notice.

-I loved having birth assistants that were nurses, midwife students, or doulas.
-It added perfect opportunity for surrounding them around normal birth before completing school or seeing a hospital birth.
-Midwife students were great, because you got them familiar with your practice and orientated at a low cost option.
-Great way to interview a new midwife by having them assist you a few times!
+I loved having birth assistants who were nurses, midwife students, or doulas.
+It provided the perfect opportunity to surround them with a normal birth before completing school or seeing a hospital birth.
+Midwife students were great because you got them familiar with your practice and oriented them at a low cost.
+A great way to interview a new midwife is by having them assist you a few times!

-Your birth assistant needs to be competent in drawing up pitocin for midwife to give, keep sterile technique when helping with vaginal repair, set up for an imminent birth essential equipment (my “precip kit” included birth instruments, PPH meds, and newborn resuscitation mask), and labor support for long hours at a time on limited, scattered sleep.
-We would have birth assistant by on call for a 24hr period with a first call and second call rotation.
-We created a “resource list” of birth assistant that were comfortable with us calling at last minute to see if they were available (great to have if rare situation couple births at same time, someone gets sick, or can’t reach on call birth assistant).
+Your birth assistant needs to be competent in drawing up pitocin for the midwife to give, keeping sterile technique when helping with vaginal repair, setting up an imminent birth essential kit (my “precip kit” included birth instruments, PPH meds, and a newborn resuscitation mask), and providing labor support for long hours at a time on limited scattered sleep.